2011 "Year of the Tyrant," 2012 ominous for Syria, Iraq

 ISLAMISTS TAKE REINS OF POWER

-Most startling of all is the way the young protesters who drove these rebellions have seen the far more organized Islamist parties reap the fruits of revolt at the polls.
+Most startling of all is the way the young protesters who drove these rebellions have seen the far more organised Islamist parties reap the fruits of revolt at the polls.

 The moderate Islamist Ennahda party came out on top in Tunisia.
 But the Egyptian election result, where the mainstream Muslim Brotherhood is leading the polls but hardline Salafi fundamentalists are picking up about a quarter of the vote, has sent shock waves across the region.